DSCmatter/InsightBot/README.md

 ### Sensitive information
 - Sensitive information is being revoked like clientId, GuildID and the token for security purposes.
+- The bot is not being currently hosted.

 ## Contributing